 Like most theaters, Lancaster Improv Players does not offer refunds for unused tickets or classes.
 In case bad weather prevents you from attending, email [email protected] as soon as possible and no later than the following day.
 We will do our best to make alternative arrangements, excluding a refund.

 Do you sell group tickets?
 Also, since it is general admission, can my group be seated together?

 We do not offer group ticket discounts on top of our already low ticket prices.
 Group seating can be arranged upon request.
 If you have a group of ten or more contact [email protected] to request group seating.

 What’s the food and drink situation?

 We do not offer food or drink on-premises.
-That said, you’re in luck: Levengoods Cidery is nearby, and there is a bodega immediately next door.
+That said, you’re in luck, there is a bodega immediately next door.

 Where can I park?

 Limited metered street parking is available nearby.
-Parking meters generally are in effect Monday through Saturday until 6 PM.
+Parking meters generally are in effect Monday through Saturday until 6 PM, afterwards parking is free.

 Besides metered street parking, there are two public parking garages are close by.
 Steinman garage is about a half of a block south on the opposite side of Prince Street from our theater.
 Lancaster Parking Authority’s Prince Street Garage is about 2 blocks north of our facility on Prince Street.
 Both are large garages and should have plenty of spaces.

 If I come to a show, will I be picked on, forced to participate, or embarrassed?